mrognor/DeleteTest/EN_Functions.md

 # Usefull library functions

+## GetIpByURL
+`std::string GetIpByURL(std::string url)`
+Function for getting an ip address from a url
+* The first parameter is url

 ## Split
 `std::vector<std::string> Split(std::string StringToSplit, std::string SplitterString=" ")`
 The function is needed for convenient work with incoming messages.